-Indicator Evaluation Action 1B: Some cracking of the surface soils may occur when they become dry.
+Indicator Evaluation Action the longitudinal (along the length of the dam) or 1B: Some cracking of the surface soils may occur when they become dry.
 This cracking is to be expected, and no further action is required.
-1C: No further action is required. e e 2B: Monitor the crack for future changes, and contact a qualified engineer for assistance in the evaluation of the crack and recommended repairs. settlement or the loss of support below the crack.
-3B: Monitor the crack for future changes, and contact a qualified engineer for assistance in the evaluation of the crack and recommended repairs.
-1 0
+1C: No further action is required.
+5 5 2B: Monitor the crack for future changes, and contact a qualified engineer for assistance in the evaluation of the crack and recommended repairs. settlement or the loss of support below the crack.
+3B: Monitor the crack for future changes, and contact a qualified engineer for assistance in the evaluation of the crack and recommended repairs. · · · ·